 Federation or replication?

-Federation (Denodo, Trino, Starburst) when query frequency is low, freshness must be absolute (zero replication lag), and MIPS cost per query is acceptable.
+Federation (Denodo, Trino, Starburst, Watsonx Data) when query frequency is low, freshness must be absolute (zero replication lag), and MIPS cost per query is acceptable.
 Replication (CDC or nightly) when query frequency is high, the retrieval SLA is tight, and MIPS cost needs to be bounded.
 The pattern that ships in production is usually both: replicate the hot path into a modern store, keep federation as a fallback for records that have not been replicated yet or that demand an authoritative live read.

 When is the migration actually done?